 The entire process requires lots of data management, paperwork, and communication, all of which distract from the clinical research itself.
 What do research and development do to automate these routine processes?

 A CTMS (clinical trials management system) may provide a solution, and in this article, we discuss the main benefits, features, and stages of such software development.

 What is CTMS used for?
 It helps researchers and Clinical Research Organizations (CROs) organize all the steps of the clinical trial process from creating a list of volunteers to analyzing the achieved results.

 Other facilities where clinical research is conducted, such as research hospitals, physician practices, academic medical centers, or cancer centers, also widely utilize CTMS.

 Clinical trial management holds the possibility for automated patient recruitment.
 Usually, the companies look for people through traditional channels: TV, print media, and radio, so a massive amount of candidates may apply and researchers need to filter out the unfitting ones.
 With clinical research software, a CRO can easily detect applicants who meet their requirements and send them detailed information about current trials.

 CTMS is also often used for facilitating siteless trials.
-Almost 70% of potential research participants live more than 2 hours away from a trial site.
 Nurses arrange a meeting with participants at home.
 If bulky equipment is needed (X-Rays, MRIs, etc.), the clinical trial software helps plan the visits and allows researchers to take the material and conduct the remaining steps without physical contact.
 Siteless trials save the participants’ time, reduce travel-related costs, and allow working with homebound patients.